Iquitos: Economy

-A Petroperú filling station near downtown Iquitos.
-Most service stations in the city have a convenience store.

-A block of Jiron Prospero, one of the four major avenues of the city with shops along its length.

 The Belen Market is the largest street market in the Peruvian Amazon, and an important commercial and economic exchange.

-Iquitos is the main center of commerce, tourism and industry in the Amazon rainforest with the world.
+Iquitos is a main center of commerce, tourism and industry in the Amazon rainforest with the world.
 As gateway to the Peruvian Amazon, the economy of many parts of the region come to Iquitos for sustainable control.
 The Economic Development Management of the Provincial Municipality of Maynas is responsible for regulating and regulate trade, business development and employment, tourism and rural production both Iquitos District as whole Maynas Province.
-Meanwhile, the Chamber of Commerce of Iquitos is headed by economist Victor Manuel Valdivia Barberis.

 The city is a major center for finance, sales, transportation, tourism, media, while major industries that work is the timber, petroleum, gas, flour milling, oil, rum, camu camu and bakery.
 The fishing industry is another big support for the economy of the city.
 The Belen Market has a frenetic commercial activity that is part of its economy.
 Iquitos has great financial backing has been able to help it progress now since its role in the rubber boom, although must be overcome with effort after the rubber was no longer produced in the city.
 The petroleum industry, despite being outside the urban area of Iquitos, has greatly influenced its evolution.
 In addition, trade has mainly helped the growth of the city.
 In San Juan Bautista, economic development is based on agriculture (sugar cane, pijuayo, caimito), fish, poultry, livestock (cattle, bubaline) and mining.
 The petroleum, one of the most precious resources, extracted mainly from the region northwest of Loreto and part of it is transported to the refinery in Iquitos.
 The timber transport is another important economic factor, however, due to the Free Trade Agreement between Peru and the United States, the gross exploitation of timber has decreased considerably.